datalastic/mcp-server-datalastic/README.md

 - **Vessel registry** — specs, dimensions, flag, and tonnage for 750,000+ vessels
 - **Port data** — global port and terminal directory with UN/LOCODEs
 - **Area search** — all vessels currently within a radius of any point or port
-- **Marine weather** — current conditions and 7-day forecasts at any location
+- **Maritime weather** — wave, swell, and sea conditions merged with atmospheric weather, with 7-day forecasts at any coordinates, port, or vessel
 - **Maritime intelligence** *(Maritime Reports add-on)* — ownership, inspections, casualties, dry dock, engine specs, sale & purchase transactions

 The server runs at `mcp.datalastic.com` — no local installation required.